Willie Colón/Rubén Blades

 La Rosa De Los Vientos (Blades: 1996)

-His first solo album since his unsuccessful bid for Panama's presidency, he recorded the album in that country with an all-Panamanian cast.
+His first solo album since an unsuccessful bid for Panama's presidency, Blades recorded the album in that country with an all-Panamanian cast.
 To make sure you don't miss the point, the title track ends with a recitation of different parts of the country, a nationalistic updating of his earlier celebrations of Latin American unity.

 After a break of a few years you'd think he'd have a lot of tunes saved up, but he only writes one song here ("Amor Mudo"), also setting a Mayan manuscript to music.
 The balance of the disc is turned over to a wide variety of writers, and most of the tunes just aren't very interesting ("Ganas De Verte").
 "Sin Querer Queriendo" is the only straightforward salsa track to be found, with most of the rest either ballads ("Tu Mejor Amiga" is the weakest, with a Vegas-style female duet vocal) or cumbias.